Initiation of Coverage · Wolftank Group AG · WOLF · Vienna Stock Exchange (direct market plus); Munich m:access

 After PNRR: the defence pivot as answer to a funding cliff

 The hydrogen order book has been substantially built on public money.
 The annual report and Q1 release identify PNRR financing for the Meran refuelling station (completion mid-2026) and describe the 2026 hydrogen agenda as the completion and handover of PNRR-funded projects.
 Italy's recovery-fund deadlines fall in 2026.
-What replaces that demand in 2027 is the strategic question, and management is not naïve about it: the geographic revenue split is withheld under the §240 UGB competitive-harm exemption — which also, conveniently, prevents outsiders from quantifying the Italy concentration.
+What replaces that demand in 2027 is the strategic question, and management is not naïve about it: the geographic revenue split is withheld under the §240 UGB competitive-harm exemption — which also prevents outsiders from quantifying the Italy concentration.
 We note it.

 Valuation: two honest lenses